You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 Expanding the Toolkit: Digital Assistants and Smart Kitchen Gear

 While a good scale and a conversion app form the backbone of accurate cooking, the modern kitchen is increasingly populated with intelligent devices that can amplify precision.
-Meanwhile, sous‑vide circulators and precision ovens let you set temperature and time with a few taps, removing a large source of variability.
+Here's the thing — meanwhile, sous‑vide circulators and precision ovens let you set temperature and time with a few taps, removing a large source of variability.
 Smart containers equipped with weight sensors automatically log the amount you dispense, feeding data directly into your preferred app.
 By syncing these gadgets, you create a closed‑loop system where every ingredient and environmental factor is accounted for, and adjustments can be made in real time.

 Building a Personal Benchmark Library